Keep your Eyes on the Lane: Real-time Attention-guided Lane Detection: Related work

 \paragraph{Row-wise classification methods.} The row-wise classification approach is a simple way to detect lanes based on a grid division of the input image.
 For each row, the model predicts the most probable cell to contain a part of a lane marking.
 Since only one cell is selected on each row, this process is repeated for each possible lane in an image.
 Similar to segmentation methods, it also requires a post-processing step to construct the set of lanes.
 The method was first introduced in E2E-LMD~\cite{e2e-lmd}, achieving state-of-the-art results on two datasets.
 In~\cite{ufsa}, the authors show that it is capable of reaching high speed, although some accuracy is lost.
-This approach is also used in IntRA-KD~\cite{intrakd}, where the authors introduce knowledge distillation to the lane detection task.
+This approach is also used in IntRA-KD~\cite{intrakd}.